angelfish dominance

 Angelfish Are Defensive Of Mates

-Angelfish are monogamous, so once two angelfish become mates, they stick together.
-If a pair is separated or one of them dies, the remaining angelfish will refuse to reproduce with another fish.
-That may seem adorable, but it can actually cause problems within the tank.
+Angelfish are monogamous, so they remain together once two angelfish become mates.
+If a pair is separated or one dies, the remaining angelfish will refuse to reproduce with another fish.
+That may seem adorable, but it can cause problems within the tank.

 Fights Due To Angelfish Breeding Aggression

-Just because angelfish are paired up ready to breed doesn’t mean the aggression stops.
-These fish are jealous and willing to fight anyone that threatens what’s theirs.
+Just because angelfish are paired up and ready to breed doesn’t mean the aggression stops.
+These fish are jealous and willing to fight anyone who threatens what’s theirs.
 This includes their territory, food, mate, or brood.

 Why Are My Angelfish Fighting After Laying Eggs?